Emily Bray is a hypnobirthing teacher and doula. We asked her to share more about how hypnobirthing can benefit during and after labour.

 Is Hypnobirthing for one type of birth?

 There is a misconception that hypnobirthing is for one type of birth – typically home or water births.
 However, hypnobirthing helps you to feel empowered in your decision making, feel confident approaching birth and calm during the birth, no matter where or how your baby is born.
-The techniques used in hypnobirthing will help whatever type of birth you anticipate and can be invaluable if you have unexpected changes to your birth plan, including induced labour and caesarean births.
+The hypnobirthing techniques can help whatever type of birth you have, including induction of labour and caesarean birth and is a great tool for navigating any changes to your birth plan.
 The primary aim is for you to approach the birth of your baby prepared with knowledge and confidence.

 Involve your birth partner